 circa 1537 CE

 Sabil of Sultan Suleyman (سبيل سليمان القانوني), also known as Sebil e bab e Attim Haram al-Sharif (Temple Mount).
 It is a free standing fountain and is fed through an aquaduct.
-It is located immediatly inside the Bab e Shah Faisal (Dark Gate) and faces Iwan of Sultan Mahmud.
+It is located immediatly inside the Bab Malik Faisal (Dark Gate) and faces Iwan of Sultan Mahmud.

 circa 1579 CE

-Sebil e Bab al-Maghribah (سبيل باب المغاربة) is a simple square plan structure built around an ancient cistern, located immediatly in front of the Bab al-Magharibah.
+Sabil Bab al-Maghariba (سبيل باب المغاربة) is a simple square plan structure built around an ancient cistern, located immediatly in front of the Bab al-Magharibah.
+Inside, three basins are located in front of three identical windows centered in three rectangular walls.
 The al-Buraq Mosque (right) with green window grill, and a couple of Corinthian column capitals are also visible (left).
 Today the sabil is no longer used, however, an 18th century waqfiyya (endowment document) mentions that a water-carrier was paid to fill the basins daily.

 circa 1740 CE